CouncilofLorien/counciloflorien.github.io/docs/cards/S/slip-treacherously.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Tap all untapped items in play.
-Item effects not requiring tapping apply normally. <br>_"Whether it was an accident, or a last trick of the ring before it took a new master, it was not on his finger."_ ***---Hob***
+Item effects not requiring tapping apply normally. <br>_"Whether it was an accident, or a last trick of the ring before it took a new master, it was not on his finger."_ ***---&NoBreak;Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>